Aabis Raza

 Aabis Raza is a Pakistani television and film director.
 He is best known for his work in Urdu-television industry.
 Raza has been working as a TV director since 2000 and later he made his cinematic debut by directing 2018 rom-com Maan Jao Na.

+Early life

+After completing his bachelor's degree, Raza started a web development business.

 Career

-Started his career as a director in 2002, some of his popular work that also received critical acclaim include Zard Mausam (2012) which was a tragic Cinderella story, Kankar (2013) which focuses on the subject of domestic abuse faced by women and, youth-based family drama Firaaq (2014).
-He later directed Nazo, focuses on the mental health and tells the story of a girl who is intellectually challenged.
-His recent directed serials Khudparast (2018–19) which deals with the underlying hypocrisy in our society and, supernatural horror Bandish (2019) were commercial as well as critical success.
+Raza made his debut as filmmaker by directing four plays for Pakistan Arts Council.
+He started his television career as an editor in 2000.
+After directing several sitocms, Raza directed Coke, marking his foray into serious subjects.
+Some of his popular work that also received critical acclaim include Zard Mausam (2012) which was a tragic Cinderella story, Kankar (2013) which focuses on domestic abuse faced by women, and a youth-based family drama Firaaq (2014).
+In 2015, he directed Nazo which tells the story of an intellectually challenged girl.

+In 2019, he directed Khudparast, which deals with the underlying hypocrisy in society, and supernatural horror Bandish; both were commercial as well as critical successes.

+In 2020, Raza directed Jalan, the story of an illicit affair of a woman and her brother-in-law, faced extreme negativity and controversy due to its storyline, leading to a temporary ban by Pakistan Electronic Media Regulatory Authority, but after its reinstatement, it gained popularity and topped ratings.